williiam-tran/ttl-class-sync/content/Introduction.md

 <mark class="hltr-orange">⚠️Note</mark>  Minus 1 point for each vocabulary word you miss if asked.
 Missing means that you haven't noted it yet.

 # Autobiography
+People often tell me how "a normal person" would behave differently than I do, so I guess it's only reasonable that my school life wasn't typical either, lol.

+Compared to my peers, I didn't study as much, playing most of the time and often doing the bare minimum or finding unconventional shortcuts to keep pace with them.
+But lucky me, the so-called "peers" were all geniuses, so I got put in place a lot.
+Even if I fooled around, the baseline level of effort to keep up helped me pass almost every important test entry.

+## Primary School

+This period was what I called the "My Dark Era," a time filled with confusion, no self-awareness, and restraint.

+I was a perfect role model student and a bully.
+I was just too smart for my own good, as I excelled at anything I picked up.
+People's attention and praise probably took a heavy toll on me, but that was no excuse.
+Maybe subtle blame for uncontrollable primal human instincts —aggression, violence, and the desperate need for validation and attention from others. 😏

+No need to delve into this dark era...
+## Secondary School

+I called this period "The storm after the storm".
+A got-away-with-it-somehow spoiled brat in the top class of the top school at my hometown.

+The school wasn't too far from my house, but it was still far enough for a kid to go on his own, and my parents couldn't drop me off.
+So I got this uncalled-for privilege of going to school by taxi—yep, a taxi, with my neighborhood friends.
+Truly a story to be be bragging about.

+The academic life went south from here 😅, I would told the driver to stop by the net =))) and he would happily do so, since he is paid.
+Not my kid, not my problem 😂😂 Gotta respect that attitude though.

+Drooling...

+## High School
 Getting into Lam Son has been my most significant cornerstone so far, though I didn’t realize it, only until recently.

 It's not because of the school's prestige or education (which, in and of itself, is remarkable) but because of the people who changed me for the better, for good.

-People often tell me how "a normal person" would behave differently than I do, so I guess it's only reasonable that my school life wasn't typical either, lol.
-Compared to my high school peers, I didn't study as much, often doing the bare minimum or finding shortcuts to keep pace with them.

 My typical day would start like this:
 > I'd wake up late and rush to school, couldn't make it on time, so I'd think, "screw it," and go buy breakfast with extra, extra toppings, leisurely enjoying every bite.